Jayapranay/CODTECH-Task1/README.md

 Display the result of the selected operation.
 How It Works:

-Input: User provides two numbers and selects an operation.
+Input: The user provides two numbers and selects an operation.
 Processing: The program performs the chosen arithmetic operation.
-Output: The program displays the result.
+Output: The program displays the result of the operation.